 Those who use a Gantt Chart want to benefit from certain advantages in the planning process.
 The Gantt chart helps you to...

 - keep an eye on the progress of projects,

 - improve the project schedule,

 - predict delays, and

 - to keep all project participants on track.

-What is the difference between the Gantt Chart and the calendar?
+What is the difference between Gantt Charts and calendar views?

-At this point we would like to make it clear that a Gantt Chart is not a calendar view, since there is always some confusion.
+At this point we would like to clarify that a Gantt Chart is not a calendar view.
 Both views focus on the time-related context, but the Gantt Chart deals very centrally with the connection between the individual work steps.
-While the calendar only provides individual weekly or monthly views for a better overview of daily tasks, the Gantt Chart gives the user a clear overview of how changes would affect other tasks and the overall progress of the project.
+While the calendar only provides individual weekly or monthly views for a better overview of daily tasks, the Gantt Chart provides the user with a clear overview of how changes would affect other tasks and the overall progress of the project.

-The following table illustrates the differences and gives hints in which cases the calendar or Gantt Chart is more suitable:
+The following table illustrates the differences and shows you in which cases the calendar or the Gantt Chart is more suitable.